krallistic/kubernetes-fluentd/README.md

 ## Operations

 In larger Clusters be carefull that you dont reload fluentd config to often since there is a signifikant overhead to this.
  Maybe genereate the config node spezfic and wrap a diff around to only reload if something on that spezific node changes.

 ## Alternatives

-You can also do that with Beats (link), als
+You can also do that with Beats (link)